passaro/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/aws_sdk_v2_changelog.md

 ## DeleteObject

-In SDK v2, bulk delete does not throw on partial failure: the response contains a list of errors.
-A new `MultiObjectDeleteException` class was introduced and is thrown when appropriate to reproduce the previous behaviour.
+In SDK v1, bulk delete would throw a `com.amazonaws.services.s3.model.MultiObjectDeleteException` in case of partial failure.
+In v2, instead, it returns a `DeleteObjectsResponse` containing a list of errors.
+A new `MultiObjectDeleteException` class was introduced in `org.apache.hadoop.fs.s3a` and is thrown when appropriate to reproduce the previous behaviour.
 * `MultiObjectDeleteSupport.translateDeleteException` was moved into `MultiObjectDeleteException`.
 * `ObjectIdentifier` replaces DeleteObjectsRequest.KeyVersion.